erikjohnson06/NodeJS-Express-MongoDB-NatureTours/README.md

 * Express Middleware security: helmet, xss-clean, express-rate-limit, express-mongo-sanitize

 ## Notes
-MongoDB database included in root directory for import.
+MongoDB database dump included in "db" directory for import.
 Login with username "test@example.com" and password "password".
 Alternatively, remove ".example" from the config.env.example configuration file and update the MAILER section with your custom settings to confirm your email upon registration.

 ## Images